 PLANTS use a complex process called photosynthesis to extract energy from sunlight to create food.
-Studies on certain species have revealed that they perform yet another feat—they calculate the optimum rate at which to absorb that food overnight.
+Studies on certain species have revealed that they perform yet another feat

 The findings were based on experiments on a plant of the mustard family called Arabidopsis thaliana.
 Researchers found that this plant carefully rations its food reserves according to the length of the night, no matter whether 8, 12, or 16 hours remained until dawn.
 Evidently, the plant divides the amount of starch available by the length of time remaining until dawn, thus determining the optimal rate of consumption.